 \section{Abstract}

-We analyze the forces that explain inflation using a panel of 122 countries from 1997 to 2015 with 37 explanatory variables.
-98 models motivated by economic theory are compared to a gradient boosting algorithm, and non-linearities between the explanatory variables and inflation are explicitly considered.
+We analyze the forces that explain inflation using a panel of 122 countries from 1997 to 2015 with 37 regressors.
+98 models motivated by economic theory are compared to a boosting algorithm, non-linearities and structural breaks are considered.
+We show that the typical estimation methods are likely to lead to fallacious policy conclusions which motivates the use of a new approach that we propose in this paper.
 The boosting algorithm outperforms theory-based models.
-We confirm that energy prices are important but what really matters for inflation is a non-linear interplay between energy prices and energy rents.
+We confirm that energy prices are important but what really matters for inflation is their non-linear interplay with energy rents.
 Demographic developments also make a difference.
 Globalization and technology, public debt, central bank independence and political characteristics are less relevant.
 GDP per capita is more relevant than the output gap, credit growth more than M2 growth.
-We detect several structural breaks since the global financial crisis.

 Keywords: Conditional Akaike Criterion, Macroeconomics, Model-based Boosting, Model Selection, Monetary Policy, Panel Data \\ \\ JEL classification: C14, C33, C52, E31 \\

 \pagenumbering{arabic}